ykmaeng/ykmaeng.github.io/docs/writing-task2-is-the-rise-in-online-medical-advice-use-a-positive-development/index.md

----
-title: "Is the Rise in Online Medical Advice Use a Positive Development?"
+# Writing Task2: Is the Rise in Online Medical Advice Use a Positive Development?
-subtitle: ""
-date: 2023-08-15T00:50:21+12:00
-tags: ["medical"]
-categories: ["ielts", "essay"]
-author: "Young"
-authorLink: ""

-toc: false
-lightgallery: true

-# draft: true
----

 {{< admonition question "Wrting Task 2: 250 words, 40 minutes" >}}
 Nowadays, more and more people seek online medical advice.
 Why do you think this is happening?
 Do you think this is a good development?